Add your club to hamshack

 - Enter the Name of your club or organization

 - Upload an image that you would like displayed in the Club Listing Repository listings

 - Next add a Description of your club or organization.
 Your Description can be a few lines or several paragraphs long – it’s up to you.

 - Enter the Location you want displayed on your map.
 This can be a street address (if your club has one), or a name of the town or city.
 The location that you enter will be used to render the Map on your Club Listings Profile, as well as your club’s location on the Club Listings Map, or

 - Enter the Primary Callsign for your club – assuming you have one.
 The Callsign will be rendered in LARGE bold font with your listing.

-The next section of the Form contains the links back to your club’s website.
-Simply copy and paste link information from the applicable pages of your website into the corresponding form fields, eg. https://yourclub.ca as shown in the examples below:
+The next section of the Form contains a links back to your club’s website.
+Simply copy and paste your homepage link into the Website Form field, eg. https://yourclub.ca.